Guillemdb/FractalAI/README.md

 - **General optimization**: Here you can find a [visual representation](http://entropicai.blogspot.com.es/2016/02/serious-fractal-optimizing.html?m=0) of how the GAS algorithm explores the state space.

-## Other applications

-We believe the techniques we present could be of help in the following areas.

-- **Deep Learning**: It could be possible to use our theory to make Deep Learning more efficient, but this code release does not focus on models.

-- **Evolutionary strategies**: The principles of the theory also allow to design evolutionary strategies for training DNN, using something conceptually similar to what [Uber](https://eng.uber.com/deep-neuroevolution/) did.

-- **Economics**: Our theory allow us to quantify and model the *personality* and *irrationality* of an agent, and it has non-equilibrium risk-control mechanisms.
-We bet someone will think of an interesting application.

 ## Cite us